baruchiro/UnitTests-TDD-Refactor-Workshop/cpp/README.md

 6. Select menu `Debug - Start`

 ## How to run coverage

-from build directory run (you must have gcov and gcovr installed) - gcovr -r ../src --object-directory src/CMakeFiles/src.dir --html-details --output coverage.html
+First, make sure you have gcov and gcovr installed from build directory run: gcovr -r ../src --object-directory src/CMakeFiles/src.dir --html-details --output coverage.html

 Then open coverage.html in a browser